Shash8123/Whack-a-mole/README.md

 # Whack-a-mole
-Whake a mole using CSS and HTML
+Whack a mole using CSS and HTML